gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

 	at java.base/sun.nio.ch.NioSocketImpl.implRead(NioSocketImpl.java:304) ~[na:na]
 	at java.base/sun.nio.ch.NioSocketImpl.read(NioSocketImpl.java:346) ~[na:na]
 ```

+If you are using WebClient then use Mono.timeout() or Flux.timeout() methods

 {{% notice info "Note" %}}
 Always assume that all external API calls never return and design accordingly.